mapbox/mapbox-maps-ios/DEVELOPING.md

     MAPBOX_ACCESS_TOKEN = pk.myaccesstoken
     ```

-  * a resource in the test bundle named MapboxAccessToken.
-This file is
+  * a resource in the test bundle named `MapboxAccessToken`.
-    generated at build time via a pre-action on the scheme when running tests
-    using `MapboxMaps`.
-The pre-action pulls the token from `~/mapbox` or `~/.mapbox`.

 * `MapViewIntegrationTestCase` subclasses the above, and sets the `MapView`.
   Closures are used to expose key map events to subclasses.
 Please don't add